NTC Grad receives Princeton in Latin America Fellowship

 2025 NTC Graduate Darbhi Durvasula has been awarded a Princeton in Latin America Fellowship (PiLA).
 The fellowship will take him to Costa Rica where he will build upon the environmental research he performed as an undergraduate at Tulane.

 “I am passionate about environmental conservation and the way it can serve as a catalyst for sustainable human development.
-I have also really enjoyed my experiences abroad in Latin America throughout college and was eager to continue pursuing these interests in an international setting.”
+My prior experiences in Latin America have been extremely rewarding and inspired me to pursue this award.”

 PiLA fellowships offer young professionals the opportunity to work with leading organizations across Latin America and the Caribbean, contributing to projects in a variety of fields, including education, public health, environmental conservation, and microfinance, and more.

-Darbhi will be working on the Osa Peninsula of the southern Pacific coast of Costa Rica, contributing to conservation initiatives and deepening the knowledge of tropical rainforest ecology and the biodiversity of this region.
+Darbhi will be working on the Osa Peninsula of the southern Pacific coast of Costa Rica, contributing to conservation initiatives and deepening the knowledge of tropical rainforest ecology and the biological variety of this region.

-“Working directly with Osa Conservation, a leading organization in tropical conservation, will allow me to gain a network and hands-on experience.
+“Working directly with Osa Conservation, a leading organization in tropical conservation, will allow me to gain invaluable experience and work alongside likeminded individuals.
 This will serve as a platform for my career in environmental research.”

 This desire to dive deep into ecosystem stewardship began through Darbhi’s research experience as an undergraduate.
 He spent two summers conducting tropical ecology research at Fundación para la Conservación de los Andes Tropicales (FCAT) in Ecuador through the Tulane Interdisciplinary Environmental Research & Action (TIERA) program.
 He also completed a Diplomacy Lab project in which he contributed to a Climate Risk Assessment for Montego Bay Jamaica.
 Back home in Seattle, he was also a summer research intern with the Puget Sound Restoration Fund.

-“My research at FCAT through the TIERA program was the most instrumental, as it gave me highly relevant experience to the type of work I will be doing at Osa Conservation during this fellowship.
-Beyond the research, it also provided me with strong cultural competency skills and a proven ability to be adaptive and resilient in new environments.
-Also, my semester abroad in Buenos Aires greatly strengthened my Spanish language skills, which was critical to earning this award.”
+“My research at FCAT through the TIERA program was most instrumental, as it provided me with relevant skills to the work I will be doing at Osa Conservation.
+Beyond the research, it also gave me strong cultural competence and taught me to be adaptive and resilient in new environments.
+My semester abroad in Buenos Aires was also critical to earning this award, as it greatly strengthened my Spanish language fluency.”

 Darbhi took advantage of resources at Newcomb-Tulane College to assist with the fellowship process.